Glimpses of Ceylon

 Day 1: Fly to Colombo.

-Day 2 Colombo/Sigiriya or Habarana: On arrival in Colombo you will be met and driven to Sigiriya or Habarana.
+Day 2 Colombo/Sigiriya or Habarana: On arrival you will be driven to Sigiriya or Habarana (if time permits an overnight stay in Colombo or Negombo is recommended).
 Rest of the day at leisure (approx 110 miles/4 hours drive).

-Day 3 Sigiriya or Habarana,/Polonnaruwa: Visit the imposing rock fortress of Sigiriya developed by King Kasyappa in the 5th century and now a UNESCO World Heritage Site.
-For the fit, take a 600 feet climb to the top.
-The rock was the innermost stronghold of the fortified town with a moat, rampart, and extensive gardens including the renowned water gardens that ring the base of the rock.
-You will also see the world-renowned frescoes of the 'Heavenly Maidens' of Sigiriya, which are painted in earth pigments on plaster and are approached by a spiral stairway.
+Day 3 Sigiriya or Habarana/Polonnaruwa: Visit the imposing Sigiriya rock fortress which dates from the 5th century and is a UNESCO World Heritage Site.
+Those feeling fit can tackle the 600 feet climb to the top.
+The rock was the innermost stronghold of the fortified town with a moat, rampart, and extensive gardens including the famed water gardens that ring the rock’s base.
+You will also see the world-renowned frescoes of the ‘Heavenly Maidens’ of Sigiriya, which are painted in earth pigments on plaster and are reached by a spiral stairway.
 After lunch drive to Polonnaruwa, a UNESCO World Heritage Site (approx 1½ hours), the second capital city of Sri Lanka built in the 11th and 12th centuries AD.
 Visit the ruins of the Royal Palace, the Gal Viharaya - four colossal statues carved from granite, the Lotus Bath, the moonstones and Tivanka Image House with its Buddhist frescoes.
-Return to Sigiriya or Habarana.

 Day 4 Sigiriya or Habarana: At leisure or you can take optional excursions to the Minneriya National Park by jeep or visit the ancient city of Anuradhapura (additional cost).

-Day 6 Kandy: Morning visit to the renowned Pinnawala Elephant Orphanage, a conservation and educational centre which was established in 1975 and is one of the few places in the world where elephants have been successfully bred in captivity.
+Day 6 Kandy: Visit the renowned Pinnawala Elephant Orphanage, a conservation and educational centre.
+Established in 1975, it is one of the few places in the world where elephants have been successfully bred in captivity.
 This afternoon visit the Royal Botanical Gardens in Peradeniya, which was first built as a pleasure garden by a Sinhala king and then expanded by the British.

-Day 7 Kandy/Nuwara Eliya: Proceed to the cooler climes of tea country to visit a working tea plantation and factory to see the manufacturing and grading process of tea, before enjoying a cup of pure Ceylon tea.
-Proceed some 6,000 feet above sea level to the former colonial hill station of Nuwara Eliya, Sri Lanka's most popular hill resort and heart of the tea country.
-The rest of the day is free to fully appreciate colonial splendour in all its glory (approx 60 miles/3½ hours).
+Day 7 Kandy/Nuwara Eliya: Head to the cooler climes of tea country to visit a working tea plantation and factory to see the manufacturing and grading process of tea, before tasting a cup of pure Ceylon tea.
+Proceed some 6,000 feet above sea level to the former colonial hill station of Nuwara Eliya, Sri Lanka’s most popular hill resort and heart of tea country.
+The rest of the day is free to enjoy the colonial splendour in all its glory (approx 60 miles/3½ hours).

-Day 8 Nuwara Eliya/Colombo: Travel to Colombo via Kitulgala (approx 130 miles/5 hours drive), where the Kelani River was the main location for the Oscar winning "Bridge on the River Kwai" film.
-Pass by St Clair and Devon waterfalls before arrival in Colombo and then proceed past an historic clock tower, numerous colonial buildings and also visit the Pettah Bazaar where you can shop for a bargain.
-Continue past Hindu and Buddhist temples and wealthy residential areas before arriving at your hotel.
+Day 8 Nuwara Eliya/Colombo: Travel to Colombo via Kitulgala (approx 130 miles/5 hours drive), where the Kelani River was the main location for the Oscar winning “Bridge on the River Kwai” film.
+Pass by St Clair and Devon waterfalls before arrival in Colombo and then drive past an historic clock tower, numerous colonial buildings and also visit the Pettah Bazaar.
+Pass Hindu and Buddhist temples and wealthy residential areas before arriving at your hotel.